shanemileham/shanemileham.github.io/_kb/personal-development/reflection.md

 - Do I have the right systems in place to achieve my goals?
 If not, what systems do I need to introduce?
 - Are there potential sticking points you can foresee?
 If so, how will you avoid those?

+Other useful questions
-What obstacle do I want to overcome?
+- What obstacle do I want to overcome?
+- What would I do if I had 100 million in the bank?

 See coaching doc